castorini/anserini/docs/regressions-dl20-doc-docTTTTTquery.md

 Settings tuned on the MS MARCO document sparse judgments _may not_ work well on the TREC dense judgments.

-Note that retrieval metrics are computed to depth 100 hits per query (as opposed to 1000 hits per query for DL20 passage ranking).
+Note that in the official evaluation for document ranking, all runs were truncated to top-100 hits per query (whereas all top-1000 hits per query were retained for passage ranking).
+Thus, average precision is computed to depth 100 (i.e., AP@100); nDCG@10 remains unaffected.
-Also, remember that we keep qrels of _all_ relevance grades, unlike the case for DL20 passage ranking, where relevance grade 1 needs to be discarded when computing certain metrics.
+Remember that we keep qrels of _all_ relevance grades, unlike the case for passage ranking, where relevance grade 1 needs to be discarded when computing certain metrics.
+Here, we retrieve 1000 hits per query, but measure AP at cutoff 100 (e.g., AP@100).
+Thus, the experimental results reported here are directly comparable to the results reported in the [track overview paper](https://arxiv.org/abs/2102.07662).

 Some of these regressions correspond to official TREC 2020 Deep Learning Track submissions by team `anserini`: